Skip to content

 Audio is discarded; only metadata is saved

 The raw audio is immediately discarded from memory.
 Snollo saves only the classification result: a timestamp, a category label, and an intensity score.
-This metadata — not audio — is written to your private iCloud CloudKit container.
+This metadata — and the short clips you choose to keep — go to your own iCloud, under your Apple ID.

 4. 4